 - What self-care steps might help?

-- I or my child has these other health conditions.
+- My child or I have other health conditions.
 How can we manage them together?

-Don't hesitate to ask other questions.
+Don't hesitate to ask other questions during your appointment.

 What to expect from your doctor

-Your doctor is likely to ask you questions, such as:
+Your health care provider is likely to ask you questions, such as: